gabriel-sztejnworcel/pipe-intercept/README.md

 # pipe-intercept
 #### Intercept Windows Named Pipes communication using Burp or similar HTTP proxy tools
 Named Pipes are very popular for interprocess communication on Windows.
 They are used in many applications, including Windows Remote Procedure Call (RPC).
 The purpose of this tool is to allow security researchers and pentesters to perform security assessment for applications that use named pipes.
-This project is inspired by the great [MITM_Intercept](https://github.com/cyberark/MITM_Intercept) project from CyberArk Labs.
+This project is inspired by the amazing [MITM_Intercept](https://github.com/cyberark/MITM_Intercept) project from CyberArk Labs.
 ### How Does it Work?
-The tool creates a client/server pipe proxy with a WebSocket client/server bridge.
+The tool creates a pipe client/server proxy with a WebSocket client/server bridge.
 The WebSocket client connects to the WebSocket server through a proxy such as Burp.

 Flow diagram: